-with leukemia.
+n the October 11, 2011 issue of the New York Post, one of our students, Caroline Watters, was highlighted for her work with the Leukemia & Lymphoma Society.
+When Caroline was just 2 vears old, she was diagnosed with leukemia.
 Her 4-year-old sister, Lisette, donated bone marrow for a transplant that saved Caroline's life.
 Now the girls are helping others by sharing their story at LLS events and help raise awareness and funds for blood-cancer research.
 Caroline, now 11, has been cancer-free for more than nine years.
 Due to their hard work and collaboration with LLS, the girls have been nominated for a Liberty Medal in the Young Heart category by the New York City chapter of the LLS.

-Diversity Day

-In social studies,

-Ms. Bode and

-Ms. Zelekowitz's

-classes learned about

-what makes our

-community diverse.

-They discussed how

-our community

-shares different

-foods, languages,

-holidays, and traditions.
-On January 30,

-their classes held a

-special event to

-celebrate our diverse community.
+87 Diversity Day n social studies, Ms. Bode and Ms. Zelekowitz's classes learned about what makes our community diverse.
+They discussed how our community shares different foods, languages, holidays, and traditions.
+On January 30, their classes held a special event to celebrate our diverse community.
 Diversity Day was a chance for students to share and celebrate their background and heritage with their classmates and families.
 Parents and family members joined them that afternoon to share a cultural connection with the class.
 Students shared music, clothing, games, and delicious food!
-6 Sports Nights Coach James and Coach Pat organized three fantastic sporting events for our families this year!
+Sports Nights Coach James and Coach Pat organized three fantastic sporting events for our families this year!
 Each event was split by age group and they played three games they had been practicing in gym class.
 During the Early Childhood Center Sports Afternoon, students competed in a sports photo hunt, Keepers of the Castle, and number sideline soccer.
 Lower School students participated in a variety of relay races including running, soccer, dribbling with a beach ball, basketball dribbling, tennis balance, and scooters.
 They also played bean bag basketball and scooter soccer!
 Our older students played hula hoop basketball, kingpin, and baloney soccer.

 Each game was meant to promote good sportsmanship and encourage a love for physical activity.
-Thank you to the Parents Association for sponsoring these events! \uppsi
+Thank you to the Parents Association for sponsoring these events!
+75